QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     end

-When we run it with the same array of floating point numbers it executes at a similar speed as the function with type information
+When we run it with the same array of floating point numbers it executes at a similar speed as the function with type information.

 .. code-block:: julia